kencamarador/safeupload-azure/readme.md

 ## Purpose of the Project

-Skill Utilization:
-Utilizing Node.js development skills.

-Deployment:
+The purpose of this project is to gain a deeper understanding of Azure storage, encompassing containers and blob storage, and to seamlessly integrate Azure Storage SDK into my Node.js application.
+This project incorporates the following key achievements:

-Learning how to deploy Node.js applications to Azure Web Apps.
+* Deployment of a Node.js application to Azure Web Apps.

-Azure Storage:
-Using Terraform to create Azure resource groups, containers, and blob storage, while gaining an understanding of Azure account structures and their relationship with containers and blob storage.

-Integration:
+* Implementation of Terraform for the creation of Azure storage resources.

-Integrating Azure Storage SDK features into a Node.js application.
+* Effective utilization of Azure Storage SDK within my Node.js application.

-Secure Key Management:
-Safeguarding sensitive keys in Azure Key Vault.
-Retrieving keys from the vault without hard-coding them.

-Monitoring:
-Setting up monitoring for application reliability.
-Tracking file upload progress.
-Monitoring website traffic.

-Automated Cleanup:
-Using Azure Functions to remove expired files automatically.
+* Integration of Azure Key Vault, encompassing the comprehension of roles and policies, for enhanced security.
+This approach ensures that sensitive information is not hard-coded within the codebase, thereby eliminating the need for .env files.

+* Implementation of Azure Monitor services for proactive monitoring, ensuring the reliability and performance of the application.

 ## Implementation Plan